OFTEIN-NET/OFTEIN-Router-and-Monitoring-Pod/README.md

 ## Configuration

-Example of router configuration for UM site worker node `um-router-pod.yaml` is shown below:
+Example of router configuration for UM site worker node `um-sandbox-3.yaml` is shown below.
+In this yaml file, it contains 2 containers which is quagga router container and openvswitch(OVS) container.
+Quagga container bind with a persistent volume for configuration storage.

 ```yaml
 ---